 Gifts for Genealogists: Between $10 and $20

-Laminator (affiliate link)- I have an inexpensive laminator that I use to create my own quick reference guides.
-My laminator was from Aldi (unfortunately it was one of their "here today and gone tomorrow" items) but this Amazon brand laminator costs less than I paid and gets great reviews.
+Laminator - I have an inexpensive laminator that I use to create my own quick reference guides.
+My laminator was from Aldi (I recommend checking Aldi and Lidl for good buys on laminator), but Amazon also has many good deals.
 For an example of how I use this, I printed the Family Tree Magazine Vital Records Chart onto cardstock and laminated it for a durable copy that I frequently reference.
-For under $20, this is a great gift. if you want to spend a little extra, include a packet of assorted sizes of laminating pockets.
+For under $20, this is a great gift.
+If you want to spend a little extra, include a packet of laminating pouches in assorted sizes.

 NGS Research in the States books - "Early in the history of the NGS Quarterly, lengthy articles about researching in specific states were featured.
 Eventually the articles were updated, expanded, and published as concise guides to the history, records, and research facilities of a state."
 These books are available in physical or digital format and are available for many states (but not all).
 They can be purchased at the NGS online store for under $20 each.